Sajayroy/Timer/ReadMe.txt

    can pass context (timer ID, etc.) to the callback functions.

 1.4 by J Suhas Bhat
- o Added a method to get the time left for the completion of the event.
+ o Added a method to get the time left for the completion of the event(Timer.getPendingTime()).